rehierl/node-tree-outliner/1-1-3-node-trees/2-1-path-of-nodes.md

 `p2=[p1,...,pA,j1,...,jD,s1,...,sC]` for `B and D in [0,+Infinity)`.
 They might still differ in an infix (i.e. `(B > 0)` and/or `(D > 0)`).

-Note that a path is not necessarily a linear sequence of nodes.
+Note that a path is not necessarily an ordered sequence of nodes.
 That is, nodes may appear more than once within a path (hint: loops and cycles).

 <!-- ======================================================================= -->
 ## uni-directional paths

-Given a path `p=[n1,...,nk] in xN^k`
+Given a path `p=[n1,...,nk] in ×N^k`
 such that `(ni parent-of ni+1)` for any `i in [1,#p-1]`.

 * `p` is a top-down/downwards oriented path